-However, this requires believing that one can constantly grow and that mastery is a path without a fixed destination.
+This requires believing that one can constantly grow and that mastery is a path without a fixed destination.
 This contrasts with the fixed mindset of not believing in it and therefore looking for validation and avoiding mistakes.
-To make the growth mindset more present at an organisational level, it might help to use ‘what if’ questions and ‘not yet’ instead of excluding solutions/approaches definitively.
+To make the growth mindset more present at an organisational level, it might help to use 'what if' questions and 'not yet' instead of excluding solutions/approaches right away.

 Open over Closed Mindset

 There is the German word ‘beratungsresistent’ which is often used to describe people who are not open to others’ ideas and suggestions.
 After all, they know better or it’s simply a matter of principle.
 We absolutely have to get rid of it.
 In the context of knowledge sharing, collaboration, and learning in general, it’s important to be open-minded.
 Equally important is to take others seriously and admit being wrong.
 Nobody wants to undermine one’s authority but simply contribute to solving the problem.

 It is not a failure to readjust my sails to fit the waters I find myself in.
 Mackenzi Lee